dell/csm-docs/content/docs/observability/upgrade/_index.md

 ## Online Installer Upgrade

-CSM for Observability online installer upgrade can be used if the initial deployment was performed using the [Online Installer](../deployment/online) or the [Helm chart](../deployment/helm).
+CSM for Observability online installer upgrade can be used if the initial deployment was performed using the [Online Installer](../deployment/online) or [Helm](../deployment/helm).

 1. Change to the installer directory:
     ```